 While you may have pin-pointed your skin type now, this is something that changes with age.
 As you get older, your skin becomes thinner, meaning that it looks paler and feels drier.

-A solid skin care routine in your youth can help to delay the onset of skin aging, but this is something that is unfortunately inevitable for everyone.
+A solid skin care routine in your youth can help to delay the onset of visible skin aging, but this is something that is unfortunately inevitable for everyone.
 The best way to keep your skin looking its best is to constantly re-evaluate your skin type, along with your skin care routine, making the necessary adjustments whenever required.

 Beauty Sleep is Real